Founded in 1971 by Jerry Williams (1937 - 2016) in Columbia, MD, as a maker of reproduction Lionel

 Union Pacific Big Boy, a Camelback Loco, and the Southern Pacific Cab Forward.
 Thus Williams became a major distributor for

 scale-like three rail locomotives and cars.
 This was the birth of 'Hi-Rail' or scale sized items for 3-rail track.
 At the same

 time, Williams was phasing out, and eventually discontinued its tinplate Standard gauge offerings, selling the

-tooling to the company that later became MTH Electric Trains.
+tooling to the company that later became MTH Electric Trains in 1982.
 Interestingly, Mike Wolf,

 the founder of MTH, had began working for Jerry Williams at Williams Reproductions Limited in 1973 as a 12 year old kid.